12 Things That Happen to Your Body When It’s Freezing Out

 Your skin gets rashy and red

 Some people have an allergic reaction to cold—but not necessarily freezing—weather, a condition known as cold urticaria or less formally, “winter bumps.”
 It’s not a reaction to freezing cold weather, like frostbite, but rather just dry, cool conditions, which can cause an allergic-type reaction in certain people with sensitive skin.
-Here are 9 rules for protecting your skin in the winter.
+(Here’s what everyone gets wrong about winter skincare.)

 You have trouble catching your breath

 Normally when you inhale air, your nose helps moisten, humidify, and warm it before it moves down to the lungs.
 But in some people, like patients with asthma, or in some cases where the weather is just so bitter cold, the air doesn’t warm up enough first, which causes the lungs to spasm and constrict, which makes breathing difficult, says Kenefick.